Submit an Enquiry

 Before their Three Blue Ducks wedding day arrived, these two dated for roughly three and a half years.
 After which Chris decided that the time was right to propose.
 For the proposal, Chris planned to do it at top of a snowy mountain in China while watching the sunrise.
 Even though it was minus twenty-seven degrees, he was quite determined and didn’t let the conditions get the better of him.
 I was told that at the time, the mountain was covered by snow and their eyelashes were frozen from the cold.
 Apparently, Audrey couldn’t see very well and when Chris got down on one knee, she thought he slipped and fell… Then he pulled out the ring asked her to marry him.

 The couple both choose to have their wedding at the Three Blue Ducks in Rosebery because they are foodies and the food there is amazing.
 Another big drawcard was the venue itself, as it had that big inner city warehouse-style and reminded them of Brooklyn.
-The styling plan for their Three Blue Ducks wedding, was to deck the venue out with an assortment of Australian native flowers and plants.
+The styling plan for their Three Blue Ducks wedding, was to deck the venue out with an assortment of Australian native flowers and plan

 It was a cold and wet winters day on the morning of their wedding.
 Fortunately enough though the wet weather eased off as the day got underway.
 The bride prep for their Three Blue Ducks wedding took place in Little Bay.
 Audrey had managed to find a stunning house on Airbnb that was perfect for the occasion.
 She decided to do thing a little different when it came to her bridal party – which I thought was great!
 Rather than worrying about gender, she included all her closest friends.
 Both her bridesmaid’s maids and bridesmen men were all in high spirits when I arrived.
 When I walked through the door they were all practising how they were going to walk down the aisle but more importantly what they were going to do with their hands as they weren’t going to be carrying flowers.